SPANDigital/presidium/content/_key-concepts/02-supporting-learning-objectives.md

 ## Glossary

 Bite-sized pieces of knowledge that explain a concept, resolve jargon, or lists multiple synonyms for a particular term.
-Since all content here can be used for automatic tooltip generation, a useful yardstick here is to ensure the content can reasonably fulfill the role of a tooltip without verbosity or introducing confusion.
+Since all content in the Glossary can be used for automatic tooltip generation, a useful yardstick here is to ensure the content can reasonably fulfill the role of a tooltip without verbosity or introducing confusion.

 ## More